 Adena Beef Packing Plant Ozone Odor Control System

-Adena Beef in Florida is an excellent example of a purpose-built Ozone odor control system in a high-throughput facility.
+Adena Beef in Florida is an excellent example of a purpose-built Ozone odor control system in a high-throughput ventilation system.
 The ventilation system was designed specifically for the Envron Ozone odor control system.

 The beef packing plant is a 63,000 square foot facility with an 88,000 CFM ventilation system near Fort McCoy Fla.
 The facility produces all-natural, grass-fed lean beef.

 The ventilation system was designed to be the contacting/retention system with the addition of static mixers and the required retention time.

 Ozone is supplied using Oxygen-fed Ozone Generators with double-quartz Ozone generating tubes.
 This means a highly-dependable Ozone system with minimal maintenance required.